-The 2019 EDHECinfra/G20 survey of infrastructure investors is a detailed study of benchmarking practices amongst asset owners and managers and brought to light a significant issue with regard to the investment process in infrastructure: investors do know how much risk they are taking and they are not happy about it.
-Key findings include:
+The EDHECInfra annual survey is a detailed study of benchmarking practices amongst asset owners and managers.
+The 2019 survey brought to light a significant issue with regard to the investment process in infrastructure.
+Investors do know how much risk they are taking and they are not happy about it.

-Investors mostly use absolute return benchmarks (based on the risk-free or inflation rate), but less than 10 per cent think they are good enough.
+- Investors mostly use absolute return benchmarks (based on the risk-free or inflation rate), but less than 10% think they are good enough.
 The major concerns include: they are not representative, do not measure risk and do not allow asset-liability management.

-Current absolute return infrastructure equity benchmarks are not ambitious and not hard to beat.
-Most investors use a spread over real or nominal rate of 400 to 500 basis points.
-In a low rate environment, this is less than annualized stock market returns.
+- Current absolute return infrastructure equity benchmarks are not ambitious and not hard to beat.
+Most investors use a spread over real or nominal rate of 400-500bp.
+In a low rate environment, this is less than annualised stock market returns.

-When investors use relative benchmarks, they use ‘fake benchmarks.’
-Preferred relative benchmarks are often listed infrastructure indices, which have been shown to have 100 per cent correlation with broad equity indices by academic research.
+- When investors use relative benchmarks, they use ‘fake benchmarks.’
+Preferred relative benchmarks are often listed infrastructure indices, which have been shown to have 100% correlation with broad equity indices by academic research.
 Otherwise, investors use ‘industry peers’ as a relative benchmark, despite the well-known issues encountered with valuation and return smoothing in private markets, as well as the difficulty to make direct comparisons.

-With current benchmarking practices, investors in unlisted infrastructure equity cannot understand their risk and define their infrastructure investment strategy.
+- With current benchmarking practices, investors in unlisted infrastructure equity cannot understand their risk and define their infrastructure investment strategy.
 The practices described by investors correspond more to the definition of a hurdle rate than a benchmark.
-Current benchmarks cannot be used to identify systematic rewarded risks, monitor risk-adjusted performance or set risk budgets.
+Current benchmarks cannot identify systematic rewarded risks, monitor risk-adjusted performance or set risk budgets.

 A representative survey of infrastructure investors worldwide

-More than 300 respondents took part in the survey, including representatives of 130 asset owners accounting for $10 trillion in AUM, more than 10 per cent of global AUM.
+More than 300 respondents took part in the survey.
+They include representatives of 130 asset owners accounting for more than 10% of global AUM, or $10 trillion.

-This is largest survey ever undertaken of asset owners and managers active in the infrastructure space and is representative of the views of large sophisticated investors, with 50 per cent of respondents reporting more than $25 billion AUM and 30 per cent reporting more than $50 billion AUM.
+This marks largest survey ever undertaken of asset owners and managers active in the infrastructure space.
+It represents the views of large sophisticated investors, with half of respondents reporting more than $25bn in AUM and 30% reporting more than $50bn.

 Infrastructure asset allocation requires a benchmark

-Policy benchmarks reflect a long-term risk allocation choice with regards to the relevant asset class and may be a combination of sub-indices representing an investor’s preferred opportunity set.
+Policy benchmarks reflect a long-term risk allocation choice with regards to the relevant asset class.
+They may be a combination of sub-indices representing an investor’s preferred opportunity set.
 For instance, in the case of infrastructure, one might want to gain exposure to a combination of contracted infrastructure investments in project vehicles in the transport and renewable energy sectors, or focus on regulated infrastructure companies exclusively.
-Thus, strategic allocation to unlisted infrastructure equity or debt can involve multiple tilts defined in terms of business risk, industrial activity, geo-economic exposure, and corporate governance (see The Infrastructure Company Classification Standard, or TICCS, on the EDHECinfra website for more details).
+Thus, strategic allocation to unlisted infrastructure equity or debt can involve multiple tilts.
+These can be defined in terms of business risk, industrial activity, geo-economic exposure, and corporate governance.
+(See The Infrastructure Company Classification Standard, or TICCS, for more details.)

 This policy benchmark is the basis for strategic asset allocation exercises because it provides investors with measures of performance but also risk and correlation with other asset classes.

-An intuitive manner to highlight the role of the asset allocation benchmark is the so-called core-satellite approach to portfolio management, by which any investment in a given asset class can be divided into two parts:
+An intuitive manner to highlight the role of the asset allocation benchmark is the so-called core-satellite approach to portfolio management.
+Using this method, any investment in a given asset class can be divided into two parts:

-- the ‘core’ represents the risk-return profile of the average investment in a representative portfolio of the targeted asset class (e.g. an investor might favour a combination of contracted infrastructure projects and merchant power projects in the OECD) and sets the absolute level of risk (and expected returns) chosen by the investor.
+Foe example an investor might favour a combination of contracted infrastructure projects and merchant power projects in the OECD.
+Consequently this core choice and sets the absolute level of risk (and expected returns) chosen by the investor.
 In the listed equity space, it would be an index fund.
 In the unlisted infrastructure space, it is likely to be a non-investible benchmark capturing the characteristics of an investors’ infrastructure investment strategy;